 Receive: rx_bytes, rx_drop, rx_errs, rx_frame, rx_multicast, rx_packets

-You can use Grafana, an open source analytics and monitoring tool, to view the interface statistics collected by the NetQ Agents.
-The fastest way to achieve this is by installing Grafana on an application server or locally per user, and then importing the prepared NetQ dashboard.
+You can use Grafana version 6.x, an open source analytics and monitoring tool, to view these statistics.
+The fastest way to achieve this is by installing Grafana on an application server or locally per user, and then installing the NetQ plug-in containing the prepared NetQ dashboard.

 Install NetQ Plug-in for Grafana

 Use the Grafana CLI to install the NetQ plug-in.
 For more detail about this command, refer to the Grafana CLI documentation.

 grafana-cli --pluginUrl https://netq-grafana-dsrc.s3-us-west-2.amazonaws.com/dist.zip plugins install netq-dashboard installing netq-dashboard @ from: https://netq-grafana-dsrc.s3-us-west-2.amazonaws.com/dist.zip into: /usr/local/var/lib/grafana/plugins ✔ Installed netq-dashboard successfully Restart grafana after installing plugins . <service grafana-server restart>

 The quickest way to view the interface statistics for your Cumulus Linux network is to make use of the pre-configured dashboard installed with the plug-in.
 Once you are familiar with that dashboard, you can create new dashboards or add new panels to the NetQ dashboard.

 Log in using your application credentials.

 The Home Dashboard appears.